-Recovery Resources takes a comprehensive, holistic approach to working with persons with a vast range of behavioral healthcare needs.
+Recovery Resources takes a comprehensive, holistic approach to working with clients who have a vast range of behavioral healthcare needs.
 We use best practice models to ensure outstanding service delivery and positive outcomes.
 Our services include:

-In addition to the mental health services described below, our housing, prevention, job search and supported employment programs are also available to our clients with behavioral healthcare needs.
+In addition to the mental health services described below, our housing, prevention, job search, and supported employment programs are available to our clients with behavioral healthcare needs.

 We act as a liaison between our clients and their service providers -- both within our agency and within the community.
 We partner with the criminal justice system, area hospitals, and a variety of social service partners to ensure the most comprehensive services are available.
 We take a team approach to clients’ treatment by working with psychiatrists, nurses, employment specialists, peer support specialists, parole/probation officers, case managers, and program supervisors.

 Services are delivered in the community (clients’ homes, community sites, hospitals, jails, nursing homes, etc.) as well as at our locations in Cuyahoga County.
 We have both forensic & non-forensic CPST services available and services are delivered based on the clients’ level of care.
 Our CPST services include the following:

 Our outpatient Medical Management services work to stabilize individuals and help them function optimally within the community.
 We promote preventive care, wellness, and psycho-education in clients with mental health, alcohol, drug, and other disorders.
 We provide psychiatric services to individuals with thought and mood disorders, as well as persons with dual diagnoses.
 We proudly serve those currently and/or formerly involved with the criminal justice system.